tlouro-c/stock-exchange-simulator/README.md

 ### 3. Broker (Client)

 The **Broker** component connects to the Router and handles placing buy and sell orders into the Market.
-Here, I implemented the **Strategy Pattern** to streamline the process of placing orders, making it easy to extend for future order types.
+Here, I implemented the **Strategy Pattern** to streamline the process of placing orders, making it easy to extend for different trading algorithms.

 #### Key Functions